SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 contain security considerations and are referenced in {{metadata-req}}.

-Since the document focuses only on priorities within a flow (not specifying inter-flow priority), the entire requirement spec is not abusable by malicious traffic.
+Since the document focuses only on priorities within a flow (not specifying inter-flow priority), the document does not induce concerns related to a specific user or client declaring all flows or a subset of them as being more important.
+Such abuse concerns are thus not applicable.

 This document has no other security considerations.